-Desmond Tutu announces the winners of the International Children’s Peace Prize 2019
+Archbishop Desmond Tutu has announced the 3 finalists of the International Children’s Peace Prize 2020!
+The prestigious International…

 All winners have shown a remarkable commitment to combating problems millions of children face worldwide.
 The motivation behind the prize is to provide a platform for children to express their ideas and personal involvement in children’s rights.
 KidsRights feels that children should be recognized, awarded and motivated in their fierce efforts to improve their own situation and that of the children in their environment and even the world.